Allergy Relief - AchooAllergy.com

 Where does indoor moisture in the air come from?

 Most of our everyday activities contribute to increased humidity in the home.
 Showering can add a 1/2 pint of water into the air.
 Simply preparing meals adds approximately 5 pints of water to indoor air for a family of four over course of a day.
 Washing your laundry, mopping, using the dishwasher and even indoor plants contribute moisture to indoor air.
 Our most basic activity of breathing can add 1/2 a pint of moisture to the air over four hours.
-In a home of 1000 square feet with constant temperature, four to six pints of water can increase relative humidity from 15% to as much as 60%.
+In a home of 1000 square feet with a constant temperature, four to six pints of water can increase relative humidity from 15% to as much as 60%.
+This doesn’t even include sources like leaking pipes and open or drafty windows.
 As you can see, the most basic activities have a growing impact on indoor humidity levels.
 In a relatively short period of time, elevated humidity levels create a suitable environment for mold and dust mites to flourish.

 What is relative humidity?